oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Command Queues and Command Lists
 ================================

-The following are the motivations for seperating a command queue from a command list:
+The following are the motivations for separating a command queue from a command list:

 - Command queues are mostly associated with physical device properties, such as the number of input streams.
 - Command queues provide (near) zero-latency access to the device.